selvesandev/nodejs-memory-management/README.md

 Each process has it's own memory and space therefore one process cannot curropt the memory and space of another process.
 For eg: chrome runs each of it's tab in it's own process therefore if one tab misbehaves another tab is unaffected.

 Now these process have atleast one thread which is called main thread.
 A process can have multiple threads.
 Thread is a unit of execution within a process.
 Imagine this as a thing that travels through the instruction and codes to execute them.
 Thread consist of `Stack`, `Registers`, `Program Counters`.
 Thread within a process share memory and space.
 It is also possible to communicate between threads using their shared memory and space.
+Also one misbehaving thread can bring down a entire process.

 <img width="952" alt="image" src="https://github.com/user-attachments/assets/cd36fd22-4233-4690-b99c-dca8922568d1">